-Becoming legally separated or divorced or terminating a domestic partnership* can have a variety of financial impacts.
+Becoming legally separated, divorced or terminating a domestic partnership* can have an impact on your benefit enrollment.
 Be sure to consider the following:

 1. Remember that support is available to help you with this transition through the Faculty and Staff Assistance Program through Carebridge.